 From Reactive to Proactive Enforcement

-On September 19, 2025, the U.S. Department of Labor (DOL) announced Project Firewall, a new enforcement initiative under which the DOL will actively investigate employers for compliance with H-1B program requirements.
-Historically, investigations were generally reactive—triggered only when an employee filed a complaint.
-Under this new framework, the agency is signaling it may initiate audits on its own.
-See news release.
+On September 19, 2025, the U.S. Department of Labor (DOL) announced Project Firewall, a new enforcement initiative under which the agency will actively investigate employers for compliance with H-1B program requirements.
+Historically, H-1B investigations were generally reactive — meaning the DOL typically opened reviews only after a worker filed a complaint.
+Under Project Firewall, the DOL now has authority to launch broad audits on its own based on reasonable cause, credible information, or industry-wide patterns.

 What Enforcement Could Focus On